Church of Scotland, Langholm Parish Church

 Parish Church on the left; suspension footbridge on the right

-The Mission Hall was used as Red Cross Hospital during the Great War, opening in … 1914 and run by Lady Ewart.
+The Parish Church also had a separate facility, the Mission Hall, on the Old Town side of the river, built in 1885.
+It was used as Red Cross Hospital during the Great War, opening in … 1914 and run by Lady Ewart.

 The Mission Hall in the foreground, next to the suspension footbridge

-The church had a fine Willis pipe organ and a paid organist and choirmaster, Charles Metcalfe.
+The church was installed with a fine Willis pipe organ and had a paid organist and choirmaster, Charles Metcalfe.
 Born in Carlisle, he was a professor of music in London before moving to Langholm in 1893, the same year as the installation of the organ.
 His father William was an organist for Trinity Church, Carlisle, and had musical associations with Langholm.

 Parish choir, 1914 (LAG)